13 Aug Noosa Whale Watching

-With whale populations growing 10% each year and an estimated 33,000 whales this year, the opportunities for sightings off Noosa and the Sunshine Coast have never been better.
+With whale populations growing 10% each year and an estimated 33,000 whales this year, the opportunities for Noosa whale watching have never been better.

 Whales head north in June, July and August, to the warmer waters off the north Queensland coastline to breed and then travel south again to Antarctic waters from mid-August to November.